 As I mentioned in previous writings, the first subperiod of Dwapara from 1900 – 2100 is its dark or Kali phase.
 We are now in the middle of this.
 The dangers of Dwapara Yuga should not be underestimated, particularly during these initial phases, as we experienced in the twentieth century with World War I, World War II and the Cold War, which were Dwapara type technological conflicts.
 Our new media and high tech conflicts and confrontations are also new Dwapara events.

 We are also likely in the Kali Yuga of a longer cycle that is still casting its shadows upon us.
-While the long term trend may be more positive in some ways this can take more decades to fully manifest.

 Increasing Difficulties for Humanity

 One does not have to be an astrologer to see the difficulties facing the world today.
 The exploitation of our lands, ecosystems, air and water, has reached a breaking point.
 Similarly, the manipulation of human beings through the mass media, cell phones, computers, multinational corporations, social and government agencies, and the widespread use of both recreational and medicinal drugs, is also creating extensive psychological malaise, disorientation, and alienation.
-Various types of physical and psychological toxins abound in our environment that even a healthy person cannot avoid.
+Various types of physical and psychological toxins abound in our environment that even a healthy person cannot easily avoid.

-This new global time of troubles that is likely to last for several decades, and cannot be dealt with in a simplistic manner or with short-term action plans.
-These global problems have already started in 2001 with global terrorism and 2008 with economic dangers.
 2020-2028 will be a period of increased disruptions at government and economic levels, with continuing refugee problems and failed states.
 2028-2044 will continue these, perhaps at a more severe level, but with stronger countermeasures.

 By 2050, the worst may be over, but the shadow of these events may color the remainder of the century.
 These issues are generational, not simply a matter of a few years.
 The end of the century should see a considerable drop in the global population, both by outer problems or better population control.
 Whether what remains afterward will be a Brave New World or a real new yogic spiritual era is debatable.